ericu/CellCulTuring/README.md

 * What else would you like to add to this game?

-  I'd wanted to make a slightly larger, rounder ball, but I ran out of bits.  the efficient ball sizes are 2^N - 1 pixels across, so going up from 3x3, you can go all the way up to 7x7 for the same cost as 4x4, but that cost is unfortunately rather high...roughly 5 bits, and I've only got about 1 that's not *really* necessary right now.
+  I'd wanted to make a slightly larger, rounder ball, but I ran out of bits.  the efficient ball sizes are (2^N - 1) pixels across, so going up from 3x3, you can go all the way up to 7x7 for the same cost as 4x4, but that cost is unfortunately rather high...roughly 5 bits, and I've only got about 1 that's not entirely necessary right now.
 I can see an optimization that might make it possible, but I think I'm already hitting diminishing returns on my time in this project.
+The center dot on the ball is my little nod toward styling; it has no actual function, and uses that one extra-ish bit.

 * What other games could be implemented similarly?